NelsonPython/Enviro/stove.md

 <img src="images/stoveOnGraph.png">

 When Enviro determines that a burner has been left on, it sends a text.
-It uses IFTTT Webhooks along with Pushbullet so you must install the Pushbullet app to get the text.
+It uses IFTTT Webhooks along with Pushbullet.
+You must install the Pushbullet app on your phone to get the text.

 <img src="images/IFTTT_burnerOn2.png">